elishamutang/SRUS-EMD-Games/knowledge-and-reflection.md

 2. If you didn't have to use a PlayerList, how would you have changed them implementation of the hash map and why?

-> Instead of using PlayerList which is a double linked list that utilises PlayerNode, I will use Player objects and implement open addressing to handle collisions.
+> The next alternative would be utilising Player objects and implementing open addressing to handle collisions.
+Since I am
+> using open addressing, I will introduce a load factor where the hash map will be resized after reaching a certain threshold and all items
+> in the old hashmap will be rehashed into the slots of the new hashmap.
 >

 ## Reference